dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 ## How This Prompt Was Built

-My first instinct was a one-liner:
+A generic prompt for this task would look something like:

 > *"Using the Chinook database, write me a SQL query that shows revenue by country,
 > number of customers, and average spend.
 Sort by revenue descending."*

 That would return something, but not something presentable.
 Raw decimals, weak aliases, no comments, no awareness of SQLite's limitations.
-So instead of sending that as-is, I used a structured prompt framework I'd been developing (Persona, Task, Context, Constraints, Format, References, Audience, Evaluate) and asked the AI to help me build a technical prompt for SQL around the business question.
+Instead, I used a structured prompt framework I'd been developing (Persona, Task, Context, Constraints, Format, References, Audience, Evaluate) and asked the AI to help me build a technical prompt for SQL around the business question.
 That collaboration produced the following prompt.

 ---